andysw90/AutoPackagR/README.md

 # Automatic package installer
-This code (which will become a package) automatically scans a .R file for functions, and installs any packages required to use those functions.
+Exploring a (probably terrible) idea to scans an R source file for functions, and installs any packages required to use those functions.
 If a function could belong to multiple packages it asks the user for guidance.
 Currently only works for CRAN packages.

 ### Requires:
 Collidr library (will be added as dependancy to package)